ischneider/geonode/geonode/upload/tests/README.rst

 Create the admin user as per the above account credentials

-Run geoserver and django.
+Run geoserver.
 Make sure that geonode.upload is in INSTALLED_APPS:

-  paver start
+  paver start_geoserver

-While geoserver and django are running, run tests:
+While geoserver is running, run tests:

   REUSE_DB=1 python manage.py test geonode.upload.integrationtests

+These tests will internally run a django server and modify the settings as needed to adjust differences in configuration.

 The upload tests will load a settings module to allow specification of a postgres database other than what you might use for other local purposes.
-The settings will be applied and then unwound after the testclass is complete.
 This module is:

   geonode.upload.tests.test_settings